lbuk/portfolio-website/_portfolio/MapWithRugPlot.markdown

 img: /img/rug_map_merton_zoom.jpeg
 ---

-How do you visualise urban data that is less visible?
-Here are experimental designs for maps with rug plots.
-The aim of this minimalistic technique is to help visualise less visible spatial data.
-For example, maps with rug plots can be used to display building footprints and land use at borough-level.
+Experimental designs for a maps with rug plots.
+The aim of this minimalistic technique is to help visualise comparatively less visible built environment data.
+Maps with rug plots can be used to display building footprints and land use at borough-level.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/rug_map_haringey.jpeg" alt="" title=""/>
 </div>

 <div class="col three caption">
-	Map with rug plot applied to land use data in the London Borough of Haringey.
+	Map with rug plot used to visualise land use data in the London Borough of Haringey.
 </div>

 <div class="col">